noaione/yuusha-shoukan-ln/sources/v05/chapter2.md

-Alice spoke in her usual aloof tone, sweat could be seen dripping down her forehead, and they could tell that she doesn’t have much composure in this situation.However, despair couldn’t be seen in her expression at all.
+Alice spoke in her usual aloof tone, sweat could be seen dripping down her forehead, and they could tell that she doesn’t have much composure in this situation.
+However, despair couldn’t be seen in her expression at all.
 In other words, Alice still possesses a card that would get her out of this situation.
 Recognizing this, Ozma and Pandemonium began to quietly circulate their magic power so that they could immediately attack.